PiwikPRO/PPMS-PublicDocs/integrations/PWA_Integration.md

-## Enable automatic tracking of the status of the user's Internet connection
+## Enable automatic tracking of the user's internet connection status

 If you want to be able to differentiate retried requests from non-retried requests, you can use a command that will start automatic tracing of the internet connection status.
 With this solution, when the internet is lost, a Custom Event will be generated containing information about the status of the internet connection.